How Local Businesses Get Recommended in Google AI Overviews

 How Google selects content for AI Overviews

-Google has not published a complete specification for what drives AI Overview inclusion, but the pattern is consistent across industries: AI Overviews favor content and businesses that are easy for the model to understand, verify, and attribute.
-That means three things in practice: your data is consistent, your website has machine-readable structure, and your reputation signals are active and recent.
+Google has not published a complete specification for what drives AI Overview inclusion, but the pattern is consistent across industries: AI Overviews favor businesses that are easy for the model to understand, verify, and attribute.
+That means your data needs to be consistent, your website needs machine-readable structure, and your reputation signals need to be active and recent.

 The model is doing something different from traditional search ranking.
 It is not just matching keywords to pages.
 It is building a structured understanding of what your business does, where it does it, what customers say about it, and whether that information is consistent across sources.
-A business that tells the same story on its website, its Google Business Profile, Yelp, and a dozen directories is far easier for the model to confidently recommend than one where the name, address, or service description varies across platforms.
+A business that tells the same story on its website, its Google Business Profile, Yelp, and dozens of directories is far easier for the model to confidently recommend than one where the name, address, or service description varies across platforms.
+This is the foundation of Generative Engine Optimization (GEO).

 The five local business signals that matter most